liquidating or down-sizing?

 Payment.
 We accept cash, credit and debit cards.
 Credit transactions are subject to a 3% transaction fee. *We do not accept personal checks, no exceptions.*

 Pricing Policy.
 We do not negotiate prices the first day of a sale.
-The second day most items will be reduced 25-50%.
+On the second and/or third day, most items will be reduced 25-50%.
 If you love something and do not feel comfortable with the posted price, leave a bid for that item in the designated box.
 We will contact you at the conclusion of the sale if the item remains unsold and we are able to accept your bid.

 Admittance to Spare Room